TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 This functionality is available for pages, languages and also extensions.
 The documentation is available in "TYPO3 Explained" :ref:`t3coreapi:sitehandling`.

-Other tutorials like
+Other tutorials include
 `TYPO3 Worx: TYPO3 Site Management and Routing <https://typo3worx.eu/2018/10/typo3-site-management-and-routing/>`__
 and
 `TYPO3 Worx: TYPO3 Routing: Extensions and Enhancers <https://typo3worx.eu/2018/12/typo3-routing-extensions-and-enhancers/>`__
 are also available.

-For previous TYPO3 versions, this functionality was provided by third party extensions like `realurl <https://extensions.typo3.org/extension/realurl/>`__.
+For previous TYPO3 versions, this functionality was provided by third party extensions such as `realurl <https://extensions.typo3.org/extension/realurl/>`__.

 Thus, the URL as mentioned earlier becomes for example